WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2023-04/html-dialog/index.md

 Modals have been a part of web development for decades now, but they have always been a bit of a pain to work with.
 The main reason modals have been such a pain is because it is difficult to make a truly accessible modal that conforms to all accessibility standards.
 This is why the new HTML `dialog` element is so exciting.
 The `dialog` element makes it so much easier to create accessible modals, and in this article I will explain everything you need to know about the `dialog` element to use it in your next project.

+_If you prefer to learn visually, check out the video version of this article._
+`youtube: ywtkJkxJsdg`

 ## What Is A Dialog/Modal?

 Before we can jump into the new `dialog` element, I need to first explain what a dialog is.
 A dialog/modal is simply a popup that appears on top of the current page.
 The main difference between a dialog and a modal is that a modal is supposed to take complete priority over the page and prevent the user from interacting with the page until the modal is closed while a dialog, is just a popup that doesn't take complete priority over the page and should allow the user to interact with the page while the dialog is open.